liamrain7-dev/study-group-platform/README.md

 # Study Group Platform

+> ✅ **Repository Access Verified** - Repository is accessible and ready for development!

 A live server platform for university students to create and join study groups.
 Students can login, select their university, browse classes, and create or join study groups in real-time.

 ## Features